thedaviddias/Front-End-Checklist/README.md

 </h1>

 ---
-<h3 align="center">🚨 Currently working on a V2 of frontendchecklist.io,<br>feel free to <a href="https://github.com/thedaviddias/Front-End-Checklist/discussions">discuss</a> any feature you would like to see in the next version</h3>
+<h3 align="center">🚨 Currently working on new version of frontendchecklist.io,<br>feel free to <a href="https://github.com/thedaviddias/Front-End-Checklist/discussions/513">discuss</a> any feature you would like to see.
+Thanks for your support!</h3>

 ---